DaneEveritt/SimpleMail/README.md

 If you're using Nginx you'll need to configure it to point to this application, but for quick and dirty development environment testing, simply run `php artisan serve` and browse to the URL it provides.

 Thats it!
 You now have a simple message sending platform running.

+# Testing
+This application comes with a very small test suite to ensure that the base view is working correctly, validation occurs as expected, and submitting a message triggers the expected job.
+There is also a unit test to ensure that the job runs as expected and can use a fallback mail driver as needed.